 7. Free your mind.

-Keep a notepad by your bed and write down the thoughts that keep you awake; your Calpin will retain your ideas, so you don't have to.
+Keep a notepad and write down the thoughts that keep you awake; your Calpin will retain your ideas, so you don't have to.

 8. Don't force it.